syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 ## Series Selection

-Series selection is used in case of multiple series when you want to highlight a particular series.Series Selection can be enabled by setting [`EnableSeriesSelection`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_EnableSeriesSelection)  property to True.
+Series selection is used in case of multiple series when you want to highlight a particular series.
+Series selection can be enabled by setting [`EnableSeriesSelection`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_EnableSeriesSelection) property to True.
 The [`SeriesSelectionBrush`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_SeriesSelectionBrush) property is used to set the brush color to highlight the series.

 The following code example demonstrates highlighting a series.